EXCLUSIVE-Boeing U.S. worker vaccine exemption requests top 11,000 -sources

 "I don't conform to strong-arming or coercion," said ULA welder Brent Vandiver, 45, who was among the workers placed on unpaid leave.

-(Reporting by Eric M. Johnson in Seattle Editing by Joseph White and Matthew Lewis)
+(Reporting by Eric M. Johnson in Seattle Editing by Joseph White, Matthew Lewis and Michael Perry)

 ((Eric.m.johnson@thomsonreuters.com; +1 206 707 1218; Follow me on Twitter @ByEricMJohnson;))